 - Recognize that it takes time to build relationships with new customers.
-Just like in dating, on the first date, you talk the things you may have in common (rather than when you’re going to get married.)
+Just like in dating, on the first date, you talk about the things you may have in common (rather than when you’re going to get married.)
 Find out about each other and see if you have something in common.

 - When commonalities are discovered, build on those commonalities.
 (Similar to when you learned if your ideal marble playing friend in elementary school liked to play with clearies, steelies or cats eyes marbles, etc., in marble games.
 In other words, in your first Tweet, drop a nugget of information that helps your ideal prospect in some way.
 Make your social media messages all about your prospect.

 - After you write your content, promote it everywhere that’s appropriate to reach your target market.

 - Don’t spam by posting and breaking the rules of the social media site.

 - Don’t talk about the features of your products/services and reasons to buy.
 Talk about benefits to the end-user of choosing to solve his/her problem.

 - Generally, don’t be all about the sale (unless it’s an ad)

 - Don’t say disparaging or inappropriate things about other people, which can destroy your business reputation and credibility.